JPatel87/locks-of-lush/README.md

     * If an admin user is logged on - they are also given the option to add a service via an "Add service" button link in this overview container.
 Non admin users will not see this button.
 This is useful for hairdresser businesses who regularly update their services to keep up to date with the trends.

 * Services accordion
+    * The services accordion was created using the accordion flush template supplied by [Bootstrap 5](https://getbootstrap.com/docs/5.0/getting-started/introduction/).
     * The services accordion consists of three accordion items each holding information about three separate types of services offered by the salon.
     * The reason an accordion was selected as a means to convey service details is because it keeps the site looking minimalistic and adds elegance and a level of user interactivity.
     * Each service type accordian item contains service names and prices.